JustFixNYC/tenants2/README.md

 You can optionally integrate the app with Celery to ensure that some long-running tasks will not cause web requests to time out.

-If you're using Docker, Celery isn't enabled by default because it makes the logging output very spammy.
-To enable it, add the following to your `.justfix-env`:
+If you're using Docker, Celery isn't enabled by default.
+To enable it, you need to extend the default Docker Compose configuration with `docker-compose.celery.yml`.
+For details on this, see Docker's documentation on [Multiple Compose files][].

+For example, to start up all services with Celery integration enabled, you can run:

 ```
-CELERY_BROKER_URL=redis://redis
+docker-compose -f docker-compose.yml -f docker-compose.celery.yml up
 ```